For the Evangelists by the Evangelists

 “We must prepare ourselves for most solemn duties.
 A world is to be saved.
 The work is advancing in a most marvelous manner in foreign lands; and even within the shadows of our doors there are many, many opportunities for communicating to others the saving truths of the third angel’s message.
 Publications are to be distributed like the leaves of autumn.“ (Publishing Ministry, p.
 368)

-We are all in different stages of our spiritual growth and knowledge.
-Yet all of us are perfectly ready to share the Good News!
+We are all in different stages of our spiritual growth and knowledge, yet, we are all capable of sharing the Good News of Jesus Christ when we have experienced that Good News ourselves.

-It is good to have a basic understanding and knowledge of the entire Bible, its truth, and what Seventh Day Adventists believe.
+It is good to have a basic understanding and knowledge of the entire Bible, its truth, and what Seventh-day Adventists believe.
 If you can’t remember everything, or discover something that you can’t answer, that’s okay.
-You will find that by interacting with people about your faith you will identify areas in which you need further study, thus establishing your knowledge.
+You will experience growth as you interact with people about your faith.
+And you will see that you begin to identify areas in which you need further study, thus establishing your knowledge.

 Here is a summary of the 28 Fundamental beliefs that you can print out and refer to: 28Beliefs